 These folk need to be quite reclusive since they are just too stimulated by everyday life.
 People may find it hard to trust Moon/Neptune as they are hard to pin down.
 This aspect has the most wonderful imagination, but sometimes it comes so easily that they may not actually realise it, consequently it is hard to distinguish between reality and fantasy.

-Moon Conjunct Neptune Celebrities
+Moon Conjunct Neptune Natives

-Charles Dickens had immense story-telling ability drawn no doubt from the great Neptunian collective consciousness.
+Charles Dickens had immense story-telling ability, drawn no doubt from the great Neptunian collective consciousness.
 His tales resonated and touched the public so profoundly that it made him one of the most popular novelists of all time.
 He had a knack for creating memorable characters and was famous for his cliff-hangers.
-He was criticized however for being overly melodramatic, gushingly sentimental and pushing the boundaries of believability.Charles seems to have Moon/Neptune traits running as a thread through his life.
+He was criticised however for being overly melodramatic, gushingly sentimental and pushing the boundaries of believability.Charles seems to have Moon/Neptune traits running as a thread through his life.
 He was said to have a photographic memory for people and events he experienced in his childhood, which became subjects of his novels.
 He even set up a home for the redemption of fallen women!
 Saviour (Neptune) of women (Moon).

 More Moon Conjunct Neptune: Ronald Greenaway (07’), Brenda Frazier (07’), Rosa Bonheur (08’), Edward Kennedy (18’), Dustin Hoffman, Greta Scacchi, Sean Lennon, Francesco Franco, David Essex, George Orwell, Guillaume Apollinaire, Peter Ustinov, McCartney/Eastman Davison, Sting, Gary Numan, Justin Timberlake, Amy Winehouse.